Educator Briefings

 Features:

-Great for beginners just learning Java, Simple Source Files and Instance Main Methods allows new and experienced programmers to write smaller programs succinctly, without the need for constructs intended for programming in the large.
+Great for beginners just learning Java, Compact Source Files and Instance Main Methods allows new and experienced programmers to write smaller programs succinctly, without the need for constructs intended for programming in the large.
 This is great for beginners and those who want to rapidly prototype or try code snippets.

 Instead of: